-The soreness and stiffness you experience after your first run of the season actually isn’t from lactic acid building up in your muscles, it’s what’s called Delayed Onset Muscle Soreness (DOMS).
+The soreness & stiffness you experience after your first run of the season actually isn’t from lactic acid building up in your muscles.
+It’s what’s called Delayed Onset Muscle Soreness (DOMS).

-When you work out, it’s like pulling on a long rope; some of the fibers in your muscles may break during the workout, in what are essentially tiny microtears.
-Unlike pulling on a rope that loses some of its strength, your muscles rebuild themselves and become larger and stronger.
+When you work out, some of the fibers in your muscles may break, essentially creating tiny microtears.
+Then your muscles rebuild themselves and become larger & stronger.

-Your massage therapist can reduce the pain and stiffness after a hard workout.
-When you heavily work out a muscle group, it loses some of its flexibility & tenses up, making it easier to tear.
+Your massage session can reduce the pain & stiffness after exercising.
+When you heavily work out a muscle group, those tissues lose some of their flexibility & tense up, making them easier to tear.
 Massage can ease this tension.

-Also, you may see improvement with inflammation & swelling, or experience less fatigue… gearing you up to conquer your next race, conditioning class, or hot yoga session.
+Also, you may see improvement in inflammation & swelling or experience less fatigue… gearing you up to conquer your next race, conditioning class, or hot yoga session.